1 Wall Street: Original building

 The original 1931 building is on the northern portion of the site.
 The first twenty stories occupy almost the entire site.
-The building contains a series of small setbacks starting at the 21st story and continuing until the 35th story, above which a slender tower rises.
+The building has a series of small setbacks starting at the 21st story and continuing until the 35th story, above which a slender tower rises.
 The setbacks on the Broadway and Wall Street elevations alternate with each other.
-The southern portion of the original building rises as high as a dormer on the 37th floor, though the 36th floor is the highest story that also connects to the annex.
+The southern portion of the original building rises as high as a dormer on the 37th floor; the 36th floor is the highest that also connects to the annex.
 The original structure measures 179 ft on Broadway by 102 ft on Wall Street.
 The tower stories, from the 37th to the 48th floors, measure 60 by 80 ft each.
 The top two stories constituted an executive penthouse.

-Walker emphasized the design of the building's facade, rather than the massing, as was done for other early-20th-century skyscrapers in Lower Manhattan.
-The facade contains several decorative elements that make it appear as an organic design, rather than a machine-produced design.
-The facade has indented vertical bays with fluting that are arranged like curtains, although it could also resemble a cliff-like natural shape from different angles.
-Walker said the building would "have 200 thousand people looking at it from all sides" in a single year, including workers and pedestrians, and he wanted them to have "mental relief and pleasure" when looking at the building.
+Walker's design emphasized the decorative details of the building's facade; by contrast, other early-20th-century skyscrapers in Lower Manhattan had emphasized the massing.
+The facade includes indented vertical bays with fluting, which are arranged like curtains, although the facade could also resemble a cliff-like natural shape from different angles.
+Walker said the building would "have 200 thousand people looking at it from all sides" in a single year, including workers and pedestrians, and he wanted them to have "mental relief and pleasure" when viewing it.
 Walker also said he "tried to superimpose one rhythm upon a basic rhythm"; as such, he treated the facade as a series of "rhythmic motifs" in different sizes.
 The resulting concave bays were angled inward at a pitch of 1:9.
 Each of the bays is separated by curved, projecting piers that rise to each setback.
-Several piers also contain vertical incisions for emphasis.
+Several piers also have vertical incisions for emphasis.
 The windows of the original building contained custom curved frames to fit into the facade, which added $40,000 to the construction cost.

 The base of the original building is composed of the lowest three stories.
 The section of the base along Wall Street is eight bays wide, with a double-width entrance in the middle of the Wall Street facade, which is reached by a short flight of stairs and leads to the main lobby.
 The entryway is framed by a jagged portal.
 The sections of the base on Broadway and New Street are seventeen bays wide.
 On the New Street elevation, the name "Voorhees, Gmelin & Walker" is printed in cursive script.
 There is an exposed granite basement on New Street with a service entrance.
 On the upper floors, each of the bays has a single sash window on each floor.
-The northwestern and northeastern corners of the building both contain chamfers, which visually connect the west, north, and east elevations of the facade.
+The northwestern and northeastern corners of the building are both chamfered, which respectively connect the western and eastern elevations of the facade with the northern elevation.